csanuragjain/APKRepatcher/README.md

 Build features re-creates new apk with all code changes and lastly it would resign the apk.
 Basic features like find/replace/increase or decrease font are also provided.
 It also allows you to convert from Dex to Jar/Class/Smali/Java, Jar to Dex/Java, Class to Dex/Smali, Smali to Class/Java/Dex.
 Also allows to extract and sign any apk.
-Allows you to change the amount of memory utilized by APKRepatcher.
+Patch Module using Advanced Section (explained on website) Allows you to change the amount of memory utilized by APKRepatcher.
 100% Free